The Best Things to Do Alone in Philadelphia

 Noah’s take: Although I do not recommend walking 2 miles with your suitcase through Philly, especially because of its cobblestone streets, I did enjoy the walk because of sights like Rittenhouse Square.

-4. Take in Gorgeous Views Around the Logan Square Neighborhood
+3. Take in Gorgeous Views Around the Logan Square Neighborhood

 After I checked into my hostel, I went on a run.
 I know most people don’t choose to run on vacation, but the weather was absolutely perfect.
 Spring just arrived in the city, and I was obsessed.
+Running or walking in a new city is something I love doing alone.

 Even if running is not what sparks joy on your Philly solo trip, a visit to Logan Square certainly will spark your interest.
 Logan Square is home to many of Philly’s attractions.
 The photo opportunities are endless here.

-You can photograph City Hall, snap a selfie in front of Robert Indiana’s famous Love Sculpture, or marvel at the museums that line Benjamin Franklin Parkway.
+You can photograph City Hall, snap a selfie in front of Robert Indiana’s famous Love Sculpture, or marvel at the museums that line the Benjamin Franklin Parkway.

 However, that photo-op was not my priority.
 I headed towards Fairmount Water Works for its stunning views of Boathouse Row and Philly’s Center City skyline.

-6. Connect With Nature and Culture at Fairmount Park
+5. Connect With Nature and Culture at Fairmount Park

-If you are up for a stroll, pass Boathouse Row, and head towards the spacious Fairmount Park.
+If you are up for a stroll, pass Boathouse Row and head towards the spacious Fairmount Park.
 The park was first established to protect the source of Philly’s drinking water, the Schuylkill River.

-From visiting the peaceful Shofuso Japanese House for $14, or touring America’s first Zoo, the options are endless.
+There are plenty of things to do alone here that you would not see at your typical park.
+From visiting the peaceful Shofuso Japanese House for $14 to touring America’s first Zoo, the options are endless.

 I opted to run along the 3.8-mile Boxers’ Trail and marvel at historic mansions along the trail.
 The park is home to six mansions, known as the “Park Charms,” built by wealthy families between the 18th and 19th centuries.

 I continued my run through the urban oasis and crossed the historic Strawberry Mansion Bridge.
-Although I was exhausted, I want to see the sunset at one of Philly’s most “Instagrammable” locations in Fairmount Park.
+Although I was exhausted, I wanted to see the sunset at one of Philly’s most “Instagrammable” locations in Fairmount Park.

 Nearly every travel blog says Belmont Plateau has the best view of the Philly skyline.
 I definitely was impressed with the view, but a storm was approaching, so I made it a quick visit.
+On non-rainy days, the plateau is also perfect for picnicking or sunbathing.

 Noah’s take: I recommend a visit to Belmont Plateau, but it is 4 miles away from City Center.
 If you can’t make the trip out to the park, there are great photo opportunities of Philly’s skyline along the Schuylkill River Trail

 It was my second day in Philly, and it was time to explore Philly’s many historic sites.
+Arguably, the best thing to do alone in Philly is to tour its many historical places.

 After a 5-minute walk from Apple Hostels, I reached the birthplace of the American Episcopal Church.

-Noah’s take: I didn’t attend the church’s service, but it was a beautiful building to admire.
+I didn’t attend the church’s service, but it was a beautiful building to admire.
 Many of the Founding Fathers attended services at the church.

-9. Step Back in Time to Colonial America at Elfreth’s Alley
+8. Step Back in Time to Colonial America at Elfreth’s Alley

 The next historic site on my solo walking tour was a Historic National Landmark, Elfreth’s Alley.
 This cobblestone alley is incredibly charming and was once home to artisans and tradespeople 300 years ago

 There are plenty of photo spots surrounding the alley home to 32 historic streets.
-You can also visit the alley’s museum for $3, open Friday to Sunday (2-4 pm) from April through October.
+You can also visit the alley’s museum for $3, open Friday to Sunday (12-4 pm) from April through October.

-10. Learn About the Lives of the President’s Slaves at the President House Site
+9. Learn About the Lives of the President’s Slaves at the President House Site

 I continued walking in Philly’s Old City and briefly stopped at the Betsy Ross House and Arch Street Meeting House until making my way to the President House Site that sits in front of the Liberty Bell Center.

-11. Take a Self-Guided Tour to See the Infamous Liberty Bell
+10. Take a Self-Guided Tour to See the Infamous Liberty Bell

 Admission to the Liberty Bell is free, and no tickets are required.
 However, visitors must pass through a security screen first.